MRzeczkowski/WMTS_smart_cache/README.md

 # System overview
 Since containers are in the same network they can communicate with each other freely, only the Proxy is exposed - on port 8184.

 When you send a WMTS request to the Proxy it is forwarded to Mapcache.
 If it's a `GetTile` request Mapcache checks if the map tile is present in its cache or not.
-If it isn't, a `GetMap` request it sent to Mapserver to generate the tile.
+If it isn't present, a `GetMap` request is sent to Mapserver to generate the tile.
 Once received by Mapcache it's stored in disc cache and then sent back to Proxy which calculates statistics described in [1].

 Here is an overview of how `GetTile` requests are handled by the system: